GenericMappingTools/gmt/doc/rst/source/psimage.rst

 no effect when plotting 1-bit images or PostScript files.

 **-Gt**
     Assigns the color that is to be made transparent.
-Sun Raster files do not support transparency, so indicate here which color to be made transparent.

 .. |Add_perspective| replace:: (Requires **-R** and **-J** for proper functioning).
 .. include:: explain_perspective.rst_